Lord of the Lost

-Lord of the Lost is a German dark rock band from Hamburg, formed by singer and frontman Chris Harms.
+Lord of the Lost is a German rock band from Hamburg, formed by singer and frontman Chris Harms.
 They represented Germany in the Eurovision Song Contest 2023 with the song "Blood & Glitter".

 History

 Lord of the Lost was founded in mid-2007 by Chris Harms as a solo project.
 While working on the initial songs and publishing them on MySpace, Harms received a lot of positive reception and realized that he would require a full band to play them live.
 He recruited other musicians from his friends in the Hamburg music scene to form the band and begin working on the first album.
 Harms originally called the project Lord, but changed the name of the band to Lord of the Lost to avoid possible name disputes with Lordi and The Lords.
 Before Lord of the Lost, Harms was a singer and guitarist of the rock band Philiae (1999–2004), a guitarist and second singer with the glam metal band The Pleasures (2004–2007), as well as a musician on various projects like Big Boy and Unterart.

 The debut single Dry the Rain was released in 2009 and the debut album Fears was released in 2010 with the independent label Out of Line.
 While recording the second album Antagony Lord of the Lost went on an extended tour through 2010 which included international shows and festivals such as the Wave-Gotik-Treffen, the Wacken Open Air and the M'era Luna Festival.

 In spring 2011, the band released Sex on Legs as the first single from their second album, Antagony.
 The album, considered their first concept album, was released shortly thereafter.
 Lord of the Lost toured in support of the album with the band Mono Inc. on their Viva Hades tour.